-This timber tram shelter was built between 1932 and 1939 after the tramline was extended to Rainworth in 1930.
+This timber tram shelter was built between 1932 and 1939 after the Milton tramline was extended from Rosalie (now part of Paddington) to Rainworth (also now part of Paddington).
 Most ex-tram shelters are presently located on existing or abandoned Council bus routes.
 The majority were constructed by Brisbane City Council as a result of petitioning by community groups or progress societies.